From Ball Bearings to BeatBlocks: How Tangible Music Creation Came of Age

 That design philosophy comes from our background in accessible music technology.
 Years of work in that field taught us that tactile interfaces aren't just nice to have for some users; they're more intuitive and engaging for all users.
 It also taught us that the best tools are the ones people already own.
 Rather than asking families to buy yet another piece of dedicated hardware, BeatBlocks reuses the technology already in your pocket (or your child's toy box) and turns it into something musical.

 BeatBlocks grew directly from academic research in tangible interaction, computer vision, and accessible music technology, the same intellectual tradition that produced the Reactable and the BeatBearing.
-We've presented at SXSW, won a BIMA Silver Award for Use of AI, and been featured in installations internationally.
+Along the way it's been to SXSW, picked up a BIMA Silver Award for Use of AI, and been part of installations internationally.
 But the mission has always been the same one that drove those early research prototypes: make music creation something you can reach out and touch.

 Why Now?
 Why All at Once?

 The underlying technology has matured.
-Computer vision, sensor arrays, Bluetooth LE, embedded audio processing: the components needed to build responsive, low-latency tangible instruments are now affordable and reliable enough for consumer products.
+Computer vision, sensor arrays, Bluetooth MIDI, embedded audio processing: the components needed to build responsive, low-latency tangible instruments are now affordable and reliable enough for consumer products.

 There's a growing cultural appetite for screen-free experiences, particularly for children.
 Parents are actively seeking alternatives to tablets and phones, and "screen-free" has become a selling point rather than a limitation.